sparkdigital/nodejs-workshop/README.md

 The following is needed in order to run everything covered in this repo:

-   - A proper installation of NodeJS (v6 or higher)
+   - A proper installation of NodeJS (v6 or higher).
+A better way to install NodeJS could be through NVM (Node Version Manager)
    - A proper installation of NPM
    - A proper installation of Docker with a running MongoDB docker container: `docker run --name mongo-instance -d -p 27017:27017 mongo`
-   - Global grunt installation (`npm install -g grunt`)
+   - Global grunt installation (`npm install -g grunt` or `sudo npm install -g grunt` if running on Linux)

 Usage
 -----